oliveirajordy/licora/README.md

 ##

 Licora foi feito em Reactjs e a persistencia dos dados é feita no indexdDB dos navegadores usando a api do PouchDB.

-Atualmente o Licora esta disponível em um servidor feito em Nodejs no GoogleCloud e pode ser acessada pelo link: www.licora.online